 Make sure you give yourself time to look around after dinner.
-There are many stands that sell handmade trinkets and souvenirs, as well as two large music stages.
-Make a beeline for the stages if you want to dance off your dinner.
+Many stands sell handmade trinkets, souvenirs, and two large music stages.

 How to Experience the Best of the Island on a Budget

-There are plenty of expensive ways to experience Barbados, usually organized by hotels at exorbitant prices.
-The best way to experience all of the free things to do in Barbados is to venture out by yourself.
-Hotels provide taxis and a basic lunch when you go out with them, but this costs a lot of extra money.
-Money that you really needn’t spend!
+There are plenty of expensive ways to experience the best of your low-cost trip to Barbados, usually organized by hotels at exorbitant prices.
+The best way to experience all the inexpensive things to do in Barbados is to venture out yourself.

 Under the Sea